-Mitochondrial respiratory control is exerted in mt-preparations by experimental conditions defined as respiratory states.
-Coupling states in mt-preparations depend on exogenous supply of fuel substrates and oxygen to support the electron transfer system (Fig. 1).
-In coupling
+Mitochondrial respiratory control is exerted in a mtprep by experimental conditions defined as respiratory states.
+Coupling states in mtpreps depend on the exogenous supply of fuel substrates and oxygen to support the electron transfer system (Fig. 1).
+In coupling states the phosphorylation of ADP to ATP is stimulated or depressed which causes an increase or decrease of electron flow linked to oxygen consumption in 'controlled' states.
+Alternatively, coupling of electron flow and phosphorylation is disengaged by uncouplers, and the corresponding 'uncontrolled' state is characterized by high levels of oxygen consumption without performance of biochemical work (Fig. 2).